PopulusMedia/docs/dynamic.markdown

 </div>
 ~~~~~

 Call the _render()_ method on the API.
-The render method takes the parent container as the first argument and a list of attributes are passed as properties of an object as the second.
+The render method takes the parent container as the first argument and a list of parameters are passed as properties of an object as the second.

 ~~~~~
 let adObject = $pop.render(document.getElementById('custom-content'), {